Major Courses - 23 hours

 NUR 418Leadership and the Common Good (4)

 NUR 431Foundations of Nursing Research and Evidence-Based Practice (3)

 NUR 415 & NUR 417 can be taken at the graduate level with senior status (90 earned credits or more) and a 3.25 GPA.
 If taken for graduate credit, the undergraduate requirement would be satisfied.

 MTH 174Statistics I (3) MA/CMA

 MTH 176Stats I With SPSS (3) MA/CMA

 Consult the Nursing Program on Credentialing Policies.

 Students must complete the Core requirements and reach a minimum of 120 credits to earn degree.

 Designed specifically for registered nurses who wish to earn the BSN degree.
 The program is taught in two formats: face-to-face and online, in accelerated eight week course sessions.
-Face-to-face classes are taught in late afternoon/evening timeframes.
+Face-to-face classes are taught in late afternoon/evening timeframes, and an online format.
 Classes involve intensive study, close working relationships with the faculty and other students, and innovative opportunities for self-directed learning.
 The courses build on previous nursing courses with an emphasis on leadership, management, evidence based care and patient-centered nursing.